CQC-Scripting/cc-fuel/.github/bug_reports.md

 3. Use this item '....' (item's name from shared.lua if applicable)
 4. See error

-**Expected behavior**
+**Expected behavior:**
-A straightforward and simple interpretation of what you anticipated to happen.
+- A straightforward and simple interpretation of what you anticipated to happen.

-**Result**
+**Result:**
-A straightforward and simple interpretation of what actually happened.
+- A straightforward and simple interpretation of what actually happened.

-**Screenshots**
+**Screenshots:**
-If applicable, add screenshots to the bug report to help explain your problem. [e.g. F8 Console Errors / Server Errors]
+- If applicable, add screenshots to the bug report to help explain your problem. [e.g. F8 Console Errors / Server Errors]

 **Questions (please complete the following information):**
  - When you last updated: [e.g. last week]
  - Are you using another resource similar to this one? [e.g. yes/no] if so, which ones? [e.g. LegacyFuel, bt-target]
  - Have you renamed the script? [e.g. yes/no]

-**Additional context**
+**Additional context:**
-Add any other context about the problem here.
+- Add any other context about the problem here.

 **CREDIT**
 - QBFramework For The Bug Report Template